List of Cleveland Browns starting quarterbacks

 The Cleveland Browns are a professional American football team in Cleveland, Ohio.
 The Browns compete in the National Football League (NFL) as a member of the American Football Conference (AFC) North division.

-Since joining the NFL in 1950, the Browns have had 61 quarterbacks start in at least one game for the team.
+Since joining the NFL in 1950, the Browns have had 68 quarterbacks start at least one game.
 Pro Football Hall of Famer Otto Graham led the Browns to three NFL championships in their first six seasons in the league.

 After resuming play in 1999 following a three-year suspension of operations, the franchise has been notable for its instability at the quarterback position.
-From 1999 through week 13 of the 2022 season, the team has had 34 players start at quarterback, with only three seasons (2001 with Tim Couch, 2019 and 2020 with Baker Mayfield) where the same quarterback started every game.
+From 1999 through the mid 2025 season, the team has had 41 players start at quarterback, with only three seasons (2001 with Tim Couch, 2019 and 2020 with Baker Mayfield) in which the same quarterback started every game.

+The early era of the NFL and American football in general was not conducive to passing the football, with the forward pass not being legalized until the early 1900s and not fully adopted for many more years.
+Although the quarterback position has historically been the one to receive the snap and thus handle the football on every offensive play, the importance of the position during this era was limited by various rules, like having to be five yards behind the line of scrimmage before a forward pass could be attempted.
+These rules and the tactical focus on rushing the ball limited the importance of the quarterback position while enhancing the value of different types of backs, such as the halfback and the fullback.
+Some of these backs were considered triple-threat men, capable of rushing, passing or kicking the football, making it common for multiple players to attempt a pass during a game.

+As rules changed and the NFL began adopting a more pass-centric approach to offensive football, the importance of the quarterback position grew.
+Beginning in 1950, total wins and losses by a team's starting quarterback were tracked.
+Prior to 1950, the Browns had numerous players identified as playing the quarterback position.
+However, the combination of unreliable statistics in the early era of the NFL and the differences in the early quarterback position make tracking starts by quarterbacks impractical for this timeframe.

 Starters per season

 The number of regular season games each player started during the season is listed to the right.